esl/fast_scram/README.md

 ```erlang
 -type sha_type() :: crypto:sha1() | crypto:sha2().
 ```

-### PBKDF2
-If what you desire is PBKDF2 (I assume that if that is what you want, then you know your RFC), in a way that allows you to request longer derived keys, you may use `fast_scram:pbkdf2_block/5` with a given block index and do the indexing and chunking yourself, or use `fast_scram:pbkdf2/5` for the full algorithm.
-However, it doesn't really add much more entropy to the derived key to use outputs larger than the output of the underlying hash, so you might as well, use `pbkdf2` where dkLen is that of the hash's output, which is the same than `pbkdf2_block` with index `1`, which is simply the `hi` function.

 ### Full algorithm
 If you want to avoid reimplementing SCRAM again and again, you can use the extended API.